 I started the company because I wanted to help business owners expand their social media presence.
 A few years into the business, I was hired to do PR for the launch of a new retail store in Westchester County.
 Shortly after, many other businesses began approaching Ruby Media Group for PR services.
 I realized I had a great penchant for PR as well as social media and wanted to help companies publicize themselves in integrated ways utilizing new media.

 What sets you apart from other PR and social media agencies?

 What sets Ruby Media Group apart is our integration of PR and social media.
 We use social media as a tool for PR, rather than as a vehicle for it.
 There is a big difference.
 We believe that by leveraging a client’s social media, we can help them get more PR hits for the right stories to get the word out.

-We see social media as an integrative part of a client’s PR strategy.
-Every time our clients get press hits, for example, we share their press and media coverage in a custom press album we created for them on their Facebook pages.
+We see social media as an integrative part of a client’s B2B PR strategy.
+Every time we secure press and media coverage for a client, we share the publicity mention in a custom press album we create on Facebook and other social media accounts.